Leeds railway station: Past railway stations

 The map to the right shows the variety of different railway lines in Leeds in 1913.

-Following the 1921 Railways Act, when railways in Great Britain were grouped into four companies, New Station was jointly operated by the London, Midland & Scottish Railway (LMS) and the London & North Eastern Railway (LNER).
+Following the Railways Act 1921, when railways in Great Britain were grouped into four companies, New Station was jointly operated by the London, Midland and Scottish Railway (LMS) and the London and North Eastern Railway (LNER).

 1938 rebuilding

-The first rationalisation occurred in 1938, when two railway stations (New and Wellington) were combined to form Leeds City Station, opening on 2 May that year.
+The first rationalisation occurred in 1938, when New and Wellington stations were combined to form Leeds City, opening on 2 May of that year.
 This was designed by LMS architect William Henry Hamlyn.
-The third railway station, Leeds Central, was unaffected by the change.
-Part of Wellington railway station later became a parcels depot.
+The third, Leeds Central, was unaffected by the change.
+Part of Wellington station later became a parcels depot.
 The north concourse and the Queens Hotel were built at this time.

 Leeds Blitz

 In March 1941, the Luftwaffe launched attacks on Leeds, Armley, Beeston and Bramley.
 Leeds New Station was one of the primary targets, along with the Town Hall, Kirkgate Markets, the Central Post office, the Quarry Hill flats, Hotel Metropole and part of the Inner Ring Road.
-The station was bombed, causing an unknown number of casualties, and was later rebuilt.
+The station was bombed, causing damage and an unknown number of casualties, and was later rebuilt.

 The Transport Act 1947 nationalised nearly all forms of mass transport in Great Britain and came into effect on 1 January 1948.
 British Railways came into existence as the business name of the Railway Executive of the British Transport Commission (BTC) on 1 January 1948.

 1962 British Railways House

-In 1962, British Railways House, now City House, was added to the railway station.
+In 1962, British Railways House, now City House, was built.
 It was designed by architect John Poulson providing British Railways with administrative buildings.
 The building became dated and hard to let before refurbishment in 2009.
-The building was lambasted in 1967 by poet John Betjeman who said it blocked all the light out of City Square, and was a testament to money with no architectural merit.
-In 2010 the building was bought by property company Bruntwood which is (as of 2017) redeveloping it to provide serviced offices, with a new look to the façade.
+It was lambasted in 1967 by poet John Betjeman who said it blocked all the light out of City Square and was a testament to money with no architectural merit.
+In 2010, the building was bought by property company Bruntwood, which is (as of 2017) redeveloping it to provide serviced offices, with a new look to the façade.